brandur/redis-cell/README.md

 * The origin IP address of an incoming request.
 * A static string (e.g. `global`) to limit actions across the entire system.

-like a user account's unique identifier, the origin IP address of an incoming request,

 For example:

 ```